SteveineiterTU/camera-drones/README.md

 - shift + F2 horizontal split
 - ctrl + F2 vertical split

+#### Byobu Scripts:
+The number (eg ${SESSION_NAME}1.1) refers to the window and sub window.
+So this is not a hirachy insinde of the script but it means in session take the 1. window, and the split in slot 1 (you can see those if you move around in a window)

 ## From my Udemy Course:
 ### Ros commands:
 - catkin_make